EcsRx/EcsR3/docs/systems-r3/framework/systems.md

 ### `IBasicSystem`

 This is a basic system that is triggered every update (based on scheduler update frequency) and lets you do anything you want per update.

+### `IReactiveSystem`

+This allows you to react to any observable and be passed the data for execution.

 ### `IReactToEventSystem`